CALL TODAY FOR A FREE PHONE CONSULTATION

 I earned my doctoral degree in school-clinical-child psychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
 Post-doctoral training has included Rational Emotive Behavior Therapy (REBT) at the Albert Ellis Institute in New York and Dialectical Behavior Therapy (DBT) with Cognitive Behavioral Consultants in White Plains, NY.

-As an adjunct professor, I recently accepted a graduate level teaching position in the Department of Applied Psychology at NYU's Steinhardt School of Culture, Education, and Human Development.
+As an adjunct professor, I teach graduate level courses in assessment, cognitive behavior therapy, and internship in the Department of Applied Psychology at NYU's Steinhardt School of Culture, Education, and Human Development.
 Previously, I taught graduate and undergraduate psychology courses in ethics, psychopathology, assessment, and personality theory at Fairfield University and Mercy College.

-I am a member of the American Psychological Association (APA) with additional participation in the APA Practice Organization.
+I am a member of the American Psychological Association (APA), the APA Practice Organization (APAPO), and the Association for Behavioral and Cognitive Therapies (ABCT).

 My office in Jefferson Valley is centrally located in Northern Westchester and very close to Yorktown, Mahopac, Putnam Valley, Mohegan Lake, Somers, Cortlandt Manor and Shrub Oak.